Festivals & Events

 Every year on the morning of the second Sunday of October, Belém explodes with the sounds of hymns, bells and fireworks.
 Started in 1793, the Círio de Nazaré is Brazil’s biggest religious festival.
 People from all over the country flock to Belém, and even camp in the streets, to participate in the grand event.

 The diminutive image of NS de Nazaré (Our Lady of Nazareth) is believed to have been sculpted in Nazareth (Galilee) and to have performed miracles in medieval Portugal before getting lost in Brazil.
-It was rediscovered in 1700 by a humble cattleman on the site of the basilica, to which it later returned of its own accord after being moved away several times.
+It was rediscovered in 1700 by a humble cattleman on the site of the basilica, to which it later returned of its own accord, apparently after being moved away several times.

 The day before the main annual event, the little statue, having previously been taken 23km north to Icoaraci, is carried in a river procession back to the cathedral in Belém.
 On the Sunday itself, well over a million people fill the streets to accompany the image from the Catedral da Sé to the Basílica Santuario de Nazaré.
-The image is placed on a flower-bedecked carriage, and thousands squirm and grope in an emotional frenzy to get a hand on the 400m rope pulling the carriage.
+The image is placed on a flower-bedecked carriage, and thousands squirm and jostle in an emotional frenzy to get a hand on the 400m rope pulling the carriage.
 Five hours and just 3.5km from the cathedral, the Virgin reaches the basilica, where she remains for the duration of the festivities.